CatherineAliceWood/wonderful-wool/README.md

 # Wonderful Wool
-## My SQL Assignment for the CFG Degree
 A prototype database for a yarn shop
 - 3 tables - yarn, purchases and loyalty card holders, linked with foreign keys.
 - includes a stored procedure to process purchases